JetBrains/amper/docs/src/usage.md

 Invoke-WebRequest -OutFile amper.bat -Uri https://jb.gg/amper-latest-wrapper.bat; ./amper update -c
 ```

-> [!NOTE]
+!!! note

-> The `./amper update -c` command will automatically get the wrapper script for the other OS.
+    The `./amper update -c` command will automatically get the wrapper script for the other OS.
-> You can check both into your VCS so your team can build and run your project without any installation, on any OS.
+    You can check both into your VCS so your team can build and run your project without any installation, on any OS.

-> [!NOTE]
+!!! note

-> The first time you run the Amper script, it will take some time to download the Amper CLI distribution.
+    The first time you run the Amper script, it will take some time to download the Amper CLI distribution.
-> Subsequent runs will be faster, as the downloaded files will be cached locally.
+    Subsequent runs will be faster, as the downloaded files will be cached locally.

 ### Exploring Amper commands